Omakase

 From time to time I offer what I call an omakase.

-In essence, I go somewhere new and set myself up in a bach, shack, or whatever the local equivalent.
+In essence, I go somewhere new and set myself up in a bach, koya, or whatever the local equivalent.
 I’m there to write, but once a week I open the house.
 I set readings (listenings, viewings, experiments) in advance according to wherever my thoughts are at the moment — that’s the omakase, “chef’s choice” part.
 On the appointed day, participants come out to my place.
 I serve tea and we talk about the shared text and whatever it leads to.

 It’s an opportunity to practice exploratory thinking in a relaxed setting in the company of others who share your interest.